szarobsky/Simons/README.md

 This project implements Simon's algorithm using a quantum virtual environment.
 There are a few different files -
 - example.ipynb shows a single run of the quantum circuit
 - fullAlgorithm.ipynb runs the full quantum algorithm, and solves for the string
-- walkthrough.ipynb constructs the quantum circuit, explaining each step.
+- walkthrough.ipynb constructs the quantum circuit, explaining each step

 ## Installation